milador/RaspberryPi-Joystick/README.md

-# XAC-Virtual-Joystick
+# RaspberryPi-Joystick
-The goal of this project is to create a virtual USB HID joystick using Raspberry Pi to operate XAC.
+The goal of this project is to create a virtual USB HID joystick using Raspberry Pi.
-XAC only accepts HID USB joystick devices and other sorts of USB HID devices can't be used to operate XAC.

-However, we can use a raspberry pi to act as a HID converter device which makes it possible to use other devices such as USB Keyboard and mouse.

 The new versions of raspberry pi zero W come with bluetooth chip which makes it possible to use Bluetooth HID devices as well as USB HID.